raggiesoft/stardust-engine/README.md

 - **Format Prioritization:** Automatically prioritizes high-quality, open-source **OGG Vorbis** streams, falling back to MP3 only if necessary.
 - **Smart State:** Uses `LocalStorage` to remember user preferences for **Shuffle** and **Repeat Modes** (Repeat One, Repeat Album, Repeat All).
 - **"Stardust Radio" Console:** A dedicated Single Page Application (SPA) view (`pages/radio.php`) that aggregates the entire discography JSON into a single master playlist for continuous listening.

 ### 3. Asset Management & CDN

 To keep the git repository lightweight, **no binary assets** (images, audio, archives) are stored in version control.

+**⚠️ Critical Dependency:**
+This project relies on the **[RaggieSoft Assets](https://github.com/raggiesoft/raggiesoft-assets)** repository.
+You must clone or reference that repository to access the required CSS themes, JavaScript libraries, and narrative media files.

 - **Storage:** All static assets are hosted on **DigitalOcean Spaces** (S3-compatible).
 - **Delivery:** Assets are served via a global CDN with Cross-Origin Resource Sharing (CORS) enabled for AJAX fetching.
 - **Cache Busting:** The router and audio engine automatically append version strings (`?v=time`) to critical assets to prevent "Partial Content" (HTTP 206) caching errors during updates.

 ### 4. Automated Media Pipeline (`transcode-all.sh`)